Common Slip & Fall Accident Questions

-What Are The Common Causes Of Slip / Trip Accidents In NYC?
+What Are The Common Causes of Slip or Trip & Fall Accidents In NYC?

 In New York City there are certain factors that contribute to slip and fall more frequently than others including: